 It’s a slow-cooked stew, made with steamed goat or mutton, and I’ve heard that the taste is incredible!

-Also, you can wrap it in warm tortillas, top with fresh cilantro, and squeeze some lime.
+Also, you can wrap it in warm tortillas, top with fresh cilantro, and squeeze some lime on top.
 It sounds like the perfect meal.

 Oh, and they’re known for their tortas ahogadas, or “drowned sandwiches.”

-So basically, just picture amazing bread stuffed with juicy pork, and generously smothered in a yummy red salsa.
-Sounds amazing.
+So basically, just picture amazing bread stuffed with juicy pork and generously smothered in a yummy red salsa.
+Sounds like an amazing gastronomic experience.

 Foods to Try in Guadalajara